BinarCode/laravel-restify/ROADMAP.md

 - [ ] Drop Psalm
 - [ ] Adding PestPHP support
 - [ ] Adding support for PHPStan and configure the level 4
+- [ ] Request validations should be rewritten

 ### Features

 - [ ] Adding a command that lists all Restify registered routes `php artisan restify:routes`
 - [ ] Ability to make an endpoint public using a policy method
+- [ ] UI for Restify
+- [ ] Load specific fields for nested relationships
+- [ ] Load nested for relationships with a nested level higher than 2